allegro/turnilo/docs/configuration.md

 The `$main` part of the measure expressions serves as a placeholder for the data segment.
 In Plywood every aggregate is a function that acts on a data segment.

-**transformation** ("none", "percent-of-parent", "percent-of-total"), default: "none"

-Predefined transformation that can be applied to a measure formula.
-Currently supported options are:
-- "none" - no transformation;
-- "percent-of-parent" - displays the ratio between expression value at current split and expression value at parent split;
-- "percent-of-total" - displays the ratio between expression value at current split and total expression value without splitting.

 One can also create derived measures by using non-trivial expressions in **formula**.
 Here are some common use cases for derived dimensions: